robines-wins/ML-project-2-Tweet-Sentiment-Analysis/README.md

 Also using a bash terminal inside the folder ```cnn-text-classification-tf``` call ```python train.py```.
 To ease up the set up of parameters we used Flags.
 Those can be listed using ```python train.py --help```

 #### Eval
-Now that the network has been trained it can predict on some new set using ```python eval.py --eval_train --checkpoint_dir="<path to run>```.
+Now that the network has been trained it can predict on some new set using ```python eval.py --eval_train --checkpoint_dir="<path to run>"``` (where ```<path-to-run>``` should reflect the path to dir where the trained model has been checkpointed, it will then choose the latest run as trained model).
 Note that the trained network is checkpointed in the ```./runs/``` folder.
 Each run is backuped in a folder named after the time at which it was trained

 ### Architecture
 #### Helpers